-BELOW : Coming soon : Millie, Gerry and Horace
+BELOW : Some new arrivals : Millie, Gerry and Horace.
+Horace is now sold.

 Below: Nicholas, an early Chad Valley Bear with button

 BELOW: Tommy, an appealing 1920s bear, (£120) Harley, a 1940s Well Loved Merrythought bear, (£65) and an unusual Steiff 'Mimic' Tessie Schnauzer hand puppet (£48).

 Below: Tommy.
 More details about him can be found on our 'British Bears' page.